Skip to main content

 6.1 European Union (EU) amendments on collection centres impacting on Northern Ireland (NI)

 EU Law directly applies in Northern Ireland.
-EU Law has recently been amended to introduce collection centres for wild game.
+EU Law was amended in 2021 to introduce collection centres for wild game.
 The EU changes within Section IV provide a new legal concept of 'collection centres'.

 The EU amendment defines wild game collection centres as 'an establishment used to store the bodies and viscera of wild game before their transport to a game handling establishment'.